 WHAT CAN GO WRONG AND PROBABLY WILL?

 There’s scum in the pan.
-Ignore it and put it all in the first jar, skim it off or add a knob of butter (but I’ve never tried this)
+Ignore it and put it all in the first jar, skim it off or add a knob of butter.
+I don’t know why but it works.

 Help, it’s not setting!
 Don’t panic.
 Just leave the jars somewhere quiet and it should set overnight.
 That’s what mine did yet the leftover marmalade in a dish set almost immediately.